rahil627/my-programming-stuff/langs/programming-languages.md

 ## Robert's opinion
-Robert has ported CrossCode to every popular platform, including *two generations of consoles(!)*, in addition to writing a JS AOT(?) compiler, a super-powered low level framework (Kha), and basically the next SDL (Kinc)
+Robert has ported CrossCode to every popular platform, including *two generations of consoles(!)*, in addition to writing a JS AOT compiler, a super-powered low level framework (Kha), and basically the next SDL (Kinc)

 Lisp, no language ever been so simple yet so powerful, contemporary languages (as of 2022) still have not caught up, and macros are easier to write